zamalali/Instance-Segmentation/README.md

 ## Visualization

-Here are some examples of the model's instance segmentation and classification outputs:
+Here are some end result of the model's instance segmentation and classification outputs:

 ![Correct Bin Classification](images/5.png "Correct Bin Classification")
 ![Model in Action](images/3.png "Model in Action")